 Buttonbush, Silky Dogwood, Gray Dogwood, Ninebark, Elderberry, and Arrowwood are shrubs rather than trees but are an important part of the new landscape.

-Once all inventory was loaded into the refrigerated vehicle, the process then began to sort the considerable variety into bundles.
-Each bundle is to be suitable for planting one quarter of an acre.
-147 seedlings, representing 16 specific species, are sorted into each bundle, taking about 10 minutes to assemble one bundle.
+Once all inventory was loaded into the refrigerated vehicle, the process then began of sorting the considerable variety into bundles.
+Each bundle is to be planted over one quarter of an acre.
+147 seedlings, representing 16 specific species, are sorted out, taking about 10 minutes to assemble a bundle.
 Long roots also have to be trimmed to fit through the planter.
-This is a careful and deliberate process, that proves to be the bottleneck in the operation.
+This trimming is a careful and deliberate process, that proves to be the bottleneck in the operation.

 We transformed our egg-room into the sorting room for trees, but to do that had to come up with a way to keep the room at 40 degrees.
 The cooling system in place only went to 62 degrees.
 The company that services our freezers suggested installing a standard air conditioner with an override that prevents defrosting at the usual temperature.
 We also blocked windows to minimize effects of light upon trees wanting to grow and bud out.

 By Thursday afternoon, enough quarter-acre-bundles had been sorted to begin planting.
 The planter below is designed for trees but is similar in concept to a tobacco planter.
 The coulter is the large disc in front which cuts the ground open.
-The subsoiler shoe parts the ground so a tree may be placed within it, and then the press wheel closes the opening back together.
+The subsoiler-shoe parts the ground so a tree may be placed within it, and then the press-wheel closes the opening back together.
 The person doing the planting sits on a seat, takes seedlings from one of the metal boxes, and places them between the subsoiler in 8-foot spacing as the tractor advances.
-The electronic beeper, which indicates 8-foot spacing, malfunctioned on the first try, so was replaced by a an 8-foot length of polywire with a bolt attached to the end.
-When the bolt passes the seedling just planted, the next is to be inserted into the subsoiler.
+The electronic beeper, which indicates 8-foot spacing, malfunctioned on the first try, so it was replaced by a an 8-foot length of rope with a bolt attached to the end.
+When the bolt passes the seedling just planted, the next one is inserted into the subsoiler.

 The first full day of planting yielded 3 acres or 1,700 trees in the ground.
-By the third day, the team was able to plant 7 acres or another 4,000 trees.
-With some experience, they are now moving more quickly.
-The tractor has doubled its speed from .37 miles per hour to .71 miles per hour!
-The team consists of the following.
-Kathy does the driving, making sure rows are 8 feet apart.
-Jacob Bartley is the captain and has been doing a good bit of the planting, as shown above.
-Gary Stauffer, Wesley Weaver, and Elton Martin do the sorting and delivery of trees to the field.
-They also follow the planter, tamping in tree roots which the press wheel misses.
+By the third day, the team was able to plant 7 acres or 4,000 trees.
+With experience, they are now moving more quickly, and the tractor has doubled its speed from .37 to .71 miles per hour!
+The team consists of the following: Kathy does the driving, making sure rows are 8 feet apart; Jacob Bartley is the captain and has been doing a good bit of the planting, as shown above; Gary Stauffer, Wesley Weaver, and Elton Martin do the sorting and delivery of trees to the field.
+These three also follow the planter, tamping in tree roots which the press wheel misses.
 They too have stepped into the planting.
 It is a great team, which has been working late to accommodate impending inclement weather.
-These are our neighbors, which adds to efficiency and camaraderie.
+They are also our neighbors, which adds to efficiency and camaraderie.